 Ask any child what the chicken says and he or she is sure to say “Cluck, cluck.”
 Unless of course, that child happens to speak another language.
 For you see, animals speak different languages, depending on where they live!

-So the animals here speak Italian, and this is what some sound like:
+So animals here speak Italian, and here’s what some of them sound like:

 Some are quite similar to English.
 But others, like the chicken, make quite a different sound!

 Remember: vowels in Italian almost always make the same sound!
 A as in all; E as in desk; I as in ink; and U as in duty.

 No wonder we can’t talk with the animals!
 Not only would we have to learn real animal languages, but possibly even languages around the world!

 Did you know that animals are so smart that they even speak foreign languages? 😉

 Image: wiggiijo, Pixabay.com.